craftcms/nitro/README.md

 nitro machine create
 ```

-> Note: if you run `nitro machine create` and it cannot locate the `nitro.yaml` it will walk you through setting up the machine.
+> Note: If you run `nitro machine create` and it cannot locate the `nitro.yaml` it will walk you through setting up the machine.

 After running `machine create`.
 The bootstrap process will install the latest PHP version, MySQL, Postgres, and Redis from the `nitro.yaml` file.